Nothing Beats Face-to-Face Conversations with Customers

 - Availability to attend between-meeting virtual calls with members (2-3 hours per year)

 We recommend assigning an internal project manager to be our point person throughout the engagement.
 This generally requires a 1-hour weekly touchpoint meeting with our team and internal management of the process.
-We work directly with this contact and guide the process, doing as much of the heavy lifting as possible.
+We work directly with this contact and guide the process, doing as much of the heavy lifting as possible to create a highly impactful Customer Advisory Board.

-We have a 26-point recruiting methodology to ensure we construct a board that is balanced and with whom we know we can gain the insights you are seeking.
+We have a 26-point recruiting methodology to ensure we construct an advisory board that is balanced and with whom we know we can gain the insights you are seeking.
 A few of our criteria are: Account value, tenure as customer, strength of relationship, products/services purchased, gender, geographic location, and many more.
-We establish rolling terms to ensure continuity while new ideas and energy are brought to the table.
+We establish rolling terms to ensure continuity while new ideas and energy are brought to the conversations.

-The team from Congruity gathers all of the feedback from the meetings, and then synthesizes, evaluates, and presents the findings, including suggested action items.
-This information is presented to the executive team via a virtual call in which collectively we can discuss and agree on the path forward.
+Your Congruity team gathers all of the feedback from the meetings, and then synthesizes, evaluates, and presents the findings, including suggested action items.
+This information is presented in a virtual Debrief meeting to the executive team where we can collectively discuss and agree on the path forward.
 We then work with our project manager to ensure that the action items are getting traction so that progress can be reported back to the board.

 The cost is dependent upon each company’s current situation; however, in most cases, the annual cost to set up and manage a Customer Advisory Board from the ground up is roughly equivalent to the cost of hiring a mid-level experienced salesperson.